 Her balloon came down and left her there.

 Some intrepid New Zealanders were keen to emulate these feats.
-But the first New Zealand-born balloonist, David Mahoney (known as ‘Captain Charles Lorraine’), drowned on 2 November 1899 when his balloon ditched in the sea beyond Lyttelton Harbour.
+The first New Zealand-born balloonist, David Mahoney (‘Captain Charles Lorraine’), drowned on 2 November 1899 when he was caught out by a south-west change and his balloon ditched in the sea outside Lyttelton Harbour.
 Other early New Zealand balloonists included Bob Murie and Noah Ezra Jonassen, ‘The Aerial King’.

 The advent of powered flight soon overshadowed ballooning, but from the 1960s nylon fabrics and butane burners helped revive the sport in New Zealand.
-During the 1970s balloons were flown over Cook Strait, Mt Cook and the Southern Alps for the first time.
+During the 1970s balloons were flown across Cook Strait and over Aoraki/Mt Cook and the Southern Alps for the first time.

 To inflate a balloon, the envelope is stretched along the ground and attached to the basket, which is lying on its side.
 A petrol-powered fan blows air into the envelope and a burner is turned on, heating the air and causing the balloon to stand upright.

 Balloons can remain in the air for about two hours, depending on how much fuel they carry.
 Although they cannot be steered, the pilot can control the gas flow to descend or ascend and take advantage of wind currents.
-Once in flight, a balloon travels as fast as the wind around it, so it is best to fly in light winds.
+Once in flight, a balloon travels at the speed of the wind around it, so it is best to fly in light winds.
 Ground crew drive below the balloon to help it land and return it to its base.

-The sport of ballooning in New Zealand is governed by Civil Aviation Authority regulations, and local clubs are co-ordinated by the Balloon Association of New Zealand, established in 1990.
-In the early 2000s no licence was required to fly a balloon, but there were plans to introduce one.
+The sport of ballooning in New Zealand is governed by Civil Aviation Authority regulations, and local clubs are co-ordinated by the Balloon Aviation Association of New Zealand, established in 1990.
+In the early 2000s no licence was required to pilot a balloon, but there were plans to introduce one.

 The advent of powered flight in the early 20th century was greeted with excitement by many New Zealanders.
-Enthusiasts set about building aircraft – sometimes from their own design, but also from imported plans.
-Experimental flights followed, clubs were formed, and would-be pilots learned to fly at the New Zealand Flying School in Auckland and the Canterbury (NZ) Aviation Company in Christchurch during and after the First World War.
+Enthusiasts set about building aircraft – of their own design, or from imported plans.
+Experimental flights were made, clubs were formed, and would-be pilots learned to fly at the New Zealand Flying School in Auckland and the Canterbury (NZ) Aviation Company in Christchurch during and after the First World War.

 Regional aero clubs were founded from the late 1920s, and in 1930 they were affiliated through the New Zealand Aero Club, later known as the Royal New Zealand Aero Club.
 The clubs purchased training aircraft, established aerodromes and taught men, and a few women, to fly.
 From the 1930s they received government funding to train pilots for the Royal New Zealand Air Force.
 Many of these men flew with distinction during the Second World War.

 Although aviation tends to be male-dominated, some women trained as pilots from the 1920s, and several were members of the Air Transport Auxiliary during the Second World War.
-In 1960 the New Zealand Air Women’s Association (now the New Zealand Association of Women in Aviation) was formed to encourage women interested in powered flight, gliding and parachute jumping.
-Aviatrix Jean Batten was its patron.
-In 2005 the organisation had some 250 members.
+In 1960 the New Zealand Airwomen’s Association (now the New Zealand Association of Women in Aviation) was formed to encourage women interested in powered flight, gliding and parachute jumping.
+Aviator Jean Batten was its patron.
+In 2020 the organisation had about 200 members.

 The RNZAC organises a national rally for aero-club members.
-In addition, an Around New Zealand Air Race has been held twice, in 1991 and 2004.
-The race has attracted entrants from throughout the world.
+Around New Zealand Air Races in 1991 and 2004 attracted entrants from throughout the world.

 New Zealand’s history of gliding (or soaring, as it is sometimes called) is as old as that of powered flight.
 In December 1911, 18-year-old George Bolt flew a glider of his own design and construction from the Cashmere Hills above Christchurch.
 In March 1913 he made a record flight of 1,224 feet (373 metres) above Hagley Park.

 Gliding gained popularity in the late 1920s.
 By 1930 there were a few clubs, and in 1931 a gliding association was formed.
-Gliding appealed as a cheap way of achieving flight, and many early gliders were home built.
-They were launched by being towed behind a vehicle or pushed off a hill, and tended to make short flights at low altitude.
+Gliding appealed as a cheap way of achieving flight, and many early gliders were home-built.
+Launched by being towed behind a vehicle or pushed off a hill, they tended to make short flights at low altitude.
 In 1947 the establishment of the New Zealand Gliding Association led to a greater emphasis on safety.

 The national association, Gliding New Zealand, controls the sport by setting standards and managing the training of pilots, instructors, engineers and tow pilots.
 It also organises contests, selects teams for world competitions, and represents New Zealand on the International Gliding Commission.